ThemeParkWorld/OpenTPW/README.md

 ## File Formats

 File format information is available within this repo's [wiki](https://github.com/xezno/OpenTPW/wiki).
-Keep in mind that this information is a work-in-progress, and therefore might not be of incredible detail - however, it still aims to be as useful, detailed, and as in-depth as possible when complete.
+Keep in mind that this information is a work-in-progress, and therefore might not be of incredible detail - however, upon completion, it still aims to be as useful, detailed, and as in-depth as possible.

 ## Requirements